hohilwik/Shell/README.md

 * **create \<assignment\>** :   Creates  a  new  assignment folder.
 Puts the contents of the dist folder and the problem statement into this folder.

-	* Prompts user to choose whether to download the assignment files from a URL or to copy from a local directory
+	* Prompts user to choose whether to download the assignment files (dist files, problem statements, etc) from a URL or to copy from a local directory
 	* If URL is selected, asks input for URL and stores that in log file.
 	* If download from local directory is selected, asks input for absolute path of the local directory and stores that in log file.